We're available 24/7. Call us at (612) 444-5020.

 If you have been charged with first or second degree manslaughter in Minnesota, taking the right steps to protect your future will be crucial.
 If you are convicted, you could face a lengthy prison sentence and tens of thousands of dollars in fines.
 For this reason, you should waste no time in securing the help of a Minneapolis criminal defense lawyer from our firm, Caplan & Tamburino Law Firm, P.A.

 Our criminal defense attorneys are available to discuss your case 24 hours a day, 7 days a week, so please don’t wait to give us a call.
-Your initial consultation is free and confidential.
+Your initial consultation is free.

 Voluntary vs. Involuntary Manslaughter in Minnesota